 Another factor to take into account is the practicality of your chosen home.
 Costa Rica’s main airport is conveniently located right in the center of the country.
 That makes most of the country easily accessible.
 This is also helped by the fact that Costa Rica has an excellent public transport system.
 Its buses are comfortable, cheap, and modern.
 If you plan to get away to your holiday home for a few days, however, do you want to spend more hours of your precious time than necessary getting to and from your property.

 Buying land in Costa Rica can be tricky if you don’t know what you are doing.
-Check out this article about the do’s and don’ts of buying property in paradise.
+Check out our general tips on the do’s and don’ts.

 Closely linked to this is the question of how ‘native’ you want to go.
 There are many expat communities in Costa Rica.
 They can offer all the comforts of home.
 Furthermore, being amongst people from your home country can be comforting at times.
 Also, allow you to make new friends.
 On the other hand, if you are willing to get off the beaten track.
 You could choose an authentic – and remote town or village and dive into Costa Rica.